 The Heartbeat of Lady Saenger

 This video was produced to play before each movie during our Classic Movie Series.
 It offers a good behind-the-scenes look at the Great Saenger Pipe Organ restoration project.
 Enjoy.
 Produced by Duncan McCall Advertising.

 Friends of the Saenger (FOS) is proud to announce that our next project in our continuing effort to improve the Saenger Theatre is the complete restoration and enhancement of The Great Saenger Pipe Organ.
 In addition to restoring the console and pipes that have been hidden in the walls of the Saenger (some since 1925) we are going to greatly increase the size and capacity of the organ.
-When finished, the The Great Saenger Pipe Organ will rival any of the great theatre organs in the country.
-The “Heartbeat of the Saenger” will be restored.
+When finished, The Great Saenger Pipe Organ will rival any of the large theatre organs in the country.
+The “Heartbeat of the Saenger” will be restored!

 To help us achieve our goal, Friends of the Saenger has teamed up with internationally acclaimed pipe organ builder and musician Tom Helms.
 As a resident of Pensacola, Tom has made it his mission to make The Great Saenger Pipe Organ among the finest in the country.
 “When we are finished, the Saenger Pipe Organ will be larger than the organ at the Fox Theater-Atlanta or the organ in the Chicago Theatre,” says Tom.
 “It will even compare to the organ at Radio City Music Hall.
 When this new organ is unveiled, it will make a significant impression in the theatre and music world.
 Northwest Florida will be proud of The Great Saenger Pipe Organ.”